 Hydrocarbon – Propane, n-butane or Iso butane can be used but most often extracts will use a blend of the 3.

 Cons: Solvent requires special storage and facility due to flammability, explosion, and asphyxiation hazards.
-Exceedingly difficult to scale because of the strict compliance needed from state and local fire codes, C1D1 control area
+Exceedingly difficult to scale because of the strict compliance needed from state and local fire codes, C1D1 control area is a must.

 Risk of toxic solvent in final product.